Nikon D5600 vs Sony A7

 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The D5600 lacks such a headphone port.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D5600 and A7 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Sony A7 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5600 and the Sony A7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.